▶️ LISTEN TO THIS ARTICLE

 Chain-of-thought earns its reputation on tasks that require sequential reasoning where each step depends on the previous one.

 Complex planning benefits when the task requires exploring a decision space.
-Tree of Thoughts, a variant that explores multiple reasoning branches with backtracking, solved the Game of 24 puzzle at 74% compared to standard CoT's 4%.
-The difference: 60% of CoT reasoning paths fail at the first step with no way to recover.
+Tree of Thoughts, a variant that explores multiple reasoning branches with backtracking, reported large gains on the Game of 24 puzzle in its original setup.
+The broader lesson is that branching search helps when early reasoning-path errors are hard to recover from.

 The pattern is consistent: if a task has a clear sequence of dependent steps, and a human would benefit from writing out their work, chain-of-thought helps.